Please email any questions you have to our Q&A Department.

 Q:What does the MPEG-2 Systems Patent Portfolio License cover?

-A: The MPEG-2 Systems Patent Portfolio License provides coverage under the MPEG-2 Systems Patent Portfolio Patents for the MPEG-2 Systems standard as specified in ISO documents IS 13818-1 (including annexes C, D, F, J and K) in products without licensed MPEG-2 video encoders or decoders.
+A: The MPEG-2 Systems Patent Portfolio License provides coverage for the MPEG-2 Systems standard as specified in ISO documents IS 13818-1 (including annexes C, D, F, J and K) in products without licensed MPEG-2 video encoders or decoders.

 Q: Who are the essential patent holders (“Licensors”) to the MPEG-2 Systems Patent Portfolio License?